Azure Bastion let you connect via RDP and SSH to any VM in Microsoft Azure using the private IP addresses and avoiding any public exposure.

 - You must use a subnet of at least /27 CIDR.

-The only main restriction I see is the using of a subnet with a specific name because in a complex and well organised network scenario, all the address spaces are catalogued and organised and the creation of a new subnet may require some changes on it.
+The only main restriction I see is the using of a subnet with a specific name because, in a complex and well-organized network scenario, all the address spaces are cataloged and organized, and the creation of a new subnet may require some changes on it.

 The using of a new VNet and peering is not an applicable option because the VNet hosting the VM requires a subnet named AzureBastionSubnet anyway.

 Of course, this is the more straightforward and the fastest.
 All articles mention that you create a new VNet with a subnet AzureBastionSubnet and you install your VMs in that VNet + Azure Bastion.

 This method is easy, and it is a good option in case of a new VNet, but there is an important aspect to consider here, Azure Bastion requires a /27 subnet, which is an important amount of IP addresses (32).